swaroopmaddu/anchor-rust/README.md

-# Rust Client for Anchor
+# Rust Client for Anchor Program

 - Rust tests for Anchor smart contracts are in the `client` directory.